ciDSproj/scraping_indeed/README.md

 -	Remove duplicates
 -	Group the jobs by Company and by Location
--	Calculate the average minim and maxim salary: o	drop the rows with missing values for salary and reset index o	check the formatting of the salary column o	define a function to format, calculate, and split salary in minim and maxim values o	create two new columns with minim and maxim salary for each job o	determine the mean values of the columns with minim and maxim salary
+-	Calculate the average minim and maxim salary:
+  -	drop the rows with missing values for salary and reset index
+  -	check the formatting of the salary column
+  -	define a function to format, calculate, and split salary in minim and maxim values
+  -	create two new columns with minim and maxim salary for each job
+  -	determine the mean values of the columns with minim and maxim salary
 -	Text cleaning and preparation o	define a function to clean the text: tokenize, convert to lowercase, replace special characters, filter the stopwords o	create a dictionary with each word and the sum of its occurrences in the text